MASILab/map_t1_mapping/README.md

 # t1_mapping
-Code to compare quantitative T1 mapping with MP2RAGE
+Comparison of quantitative T1 mapping with MP2RAGE